Paul Doumer, from Indochina to the Élysée Palace

 About the speaker

 Dr Amaury Lorin (PhD in History, Sciences Po, Paris, 2011) is a prize-winning historian, a Member of the Asian Society and a former Research Fellow at the French School of Asian Studies.
 He has lived and worked in China, Vietnam and Myanmar, where he contributed regularly to The Myanmar Times.
 Ajarn Amaury contributes to Questions internationales (La Documentation française).
 He is the co-editor of Nouvelle histoire des colonisations européennes (XIXe-XXe siècles): Sociétés, cultures, politiques and L’Europe coloniale et le grand tournant de la Conférence de Berlin (1884-1885).
-His most recent books are Paul Doumer: La République audacieuse and Variations birmanes, both published in 2022.
-Dr Lorin is the recipient of the Prix de l’Académie des sciences d’outre-mer (2005), the Prix des écrivains combattants (2006) and the Prix de thèse du Sénat (2012).
+His most recent books are Paul Doumer: La République audacieuse and Variations birmanes, both published in 2022 and both available at Carnets d’Asie Bookshop – Alliance française de Bangkok.
+Dr Lorin is the recipient of the Prix Auguste Pavie de l’Académie des sciences d’outre-mer (2005), the Prix des écrivains combattants (2006), the Prix de thèse du Sénat (2012) and the Prix de la mairie du 8ème arrondissement de Paris (2022).

 Members and Students — Free of charge